Post Job

 Operated Point of Sale (POS) cash register, processed cash and credit card purchases, prepared daily deposits.

-• A cook/server responsibilities sometimes require "physical stamina."
-The responsibilities that rely on this skills are shown by this resume excerpt: "food and beverage serving and related workers spend most of their work time standing, carrying heavy trays, cleaning work areas, and attending to customers’ needs."
-This resume example shows how this skill is used by cook/servers: "cooked and clean.accomplishmentsn/askills usedphysical, mental, math, patience, coordination. "
+Physical stamina. cook/server responsibilities often require "physical stamina."
+The duties that rely on this skill are shown by the fact that "food and beverage serving and related workers spend most of their work time standing, carrying heavy trays, cleaning work areas, and attending to customers’ needs."
+This resume example shows what cook/servers do with physical stamina on a typical day: "cooked and clean.accomplishmentsn/askills usedphysical, mental, math, patience, coordination. "

-• See the full list of cook/server skills.
+See the full list of cook/server skills

 Cook/Server Resume